BS 7671 TESTING

 The rated short-circuit capacity of each protective device shall be not less than the prospective fault current at the point at which the device is installed.
 This is the fundamental requirement — every device must be able to safely interrupt the maximum fault current it could face.

-Where a protective device has a rated breaking capacity lower than the maximum prospective fault current at its point of installation, Reg 533.2.2 requires compliance with the last paragraph of Reg 536.1 and Reg 536.5.
-The operative acceptance criterion is that the I²t let-through energy of the upstream device must not exceed the withstand capability of the downstream device (and the cables it protects).
+Where the short-circuit breaking capacity of a device is lower than the maximum prospective short-circuit or earth fault current expected at its point of installation, Reg 533.3 requires compliance with the last paragraph of Reg 536.1 and with Reg 536.5.
+Reg 536.4.2.1 (combined short-circuit protection of overcurrent protective devices) sets the acceptance route: reference shall be made to the instructions of the manufacturer of the downstream device, and where no manufacturer information is available, combined short-circuit protection shall not be used and each device must have the required short-circuit capability at its point of installation.
+Reg 536.5 then requires that coordination documentation be added to the design documentation at initial verification.
 This is the regulatory basis for back-up protection arrangements — for example an HRC BS 88 fuse upstream of standard 6kA MCBs.

 Reg 643.7.3.201 — Testing-Stage Determination of PFC

-Regulation 643.7.3.201 (Part 6, Chapter 64) requires that the prospective short-circuit current and prospective earth fault current are measured, calculated, or determined at the origin of the installation and at every other relevant point as part of initial verification.
+Regulation 643.7.3.201 (Part 6, Chapter 64) requires that the prospective short-circuit current and prospective earth fault current are measured, calculated, or determined by another method, at the origin and at other relevant points in the installation.
 This is the testing-stage duty.
-The design-stage obligation to assess supply characteristics — including PFC — is covered by Part 3, Chapter 31, which requires the assessment to be made before design begins and informs protective device selection, consumer unit specification, and cable sizing.
+The design-stage obligation sits in Regulation 313.1, which requires the prospective short-circuit current at the origin of the installation and the external earth fault loop impedance Ze to be determined by calculation, measurement, enquiry or inspection, and in Regulation 434.1, which requires the prospective fault current to be determined at every relevant point of the installation by calculation, measurement or enquiry.
+Those figures inform protective device selection, consumer unit specification, and cable sizing.

 Chapter 43 — Protection Against Overcurrent